ronin0397/MONSTER-HUNTER-SUNBREAK-CALCULATOR/README.md

 version 2 goal
 -store results into a database to perform analysis with.
+-connect with tableau to make dashboards of charge blade damage

 version 3 goal
 -interface is archaic and will aim for formal UI.

 version 4 goal
 -make this program an app (if possible)